SS Amerika (1905): USAT Edmund B. Alexander (1940 to 1949)

 With the ship's new role came a new name.
 Possibly to avoid confusion with the liner America, then building at Newport News Shipbuilding and Dry Dock Company, renamed United States Army Transport (USAT) Edmund B. Alexander, in keeping with the Army's policy of naming its oceangoing transports for famous general officers.
 This name honored Brevet Brigadier General Edmund Brooke Alexander.

 Edmund B. Alexander sailed from New York in early January 1941 for Newfoundland, escorted by Coast Guard Cutter Duane, with 58 officers and 919 enlisted men.
 Troops were elements of the 3rd Infantry, 62nd Coast Artillery (AA) and 57th Coast Artillery for the first U.S. contingent of the Newfoundland Base Command and the Harbor Defenses of Argentia and St. John's.
-Arriving during a heavy snowstorm on 24 January, the ship spent four days at anchor before docking on 29 January.
+Arriving in a heavy snowstorm on 24 January, the ship spent four days at anchor before docking on 29 January.
 She remained there, a floating barracks, until troops were moved to a tent city outside St. John's and the ship returned to New York in early June 1941.

 Extensive repairs in the yards of the Atlantic Basin Iron Works followed.
 The ship operated briefly between New Orleans and the Panama Canal Zone.
 Subsequently, ordered to Baltimore in May 1942, Edmund B. Alexander spent almost a year undergoing a major refit.
-During the overhaul, she acquired a single funnel, replacing the two, and was converted to burn fuel oil instead of coal, post refit the ship could make 17 knots.
+In the overhaul, she was given a single funnel, replacing the two, and was converted to burn fuel oil instead of coal.
+After the refit, she could make 17 kn.

 Edmund B. Alexander carried troops between New York and the European and Mediterranean theaters for the remainder of World War II.
 She was awarded a battle star for being part of Convoy KMF-25A which came under attack on 6 November 1943.

-Altered during February and March 1946 to carry military dependents (904 adults—possibly war brides—and 314 children) back from Europe, she performed such duty for the next three years, including a similar voyage from Brooklyn Navy Yard through the Caribbean and Panama Canal to Hawaii and finally to Yokohama.
+Altered in February and March 1946 to carry military dependents (904 adults—possibly war brides—and 314 children) back from Europe, she performed such duty for the next three years, including a similar voyage from Brooklyn Navy Yard through the Caribbean and Panama Canal to Hawaii and finally to Yokohama.

 The ship was placed in reserve at Hawkins Point, Maryland, on 26 May 1949.
 Taken thence on 28 January 1951 to lay-up in the Hudson River, Edmund B. Alexander remained there for almost six more years.
 During this time in lay up the call back to active service never sounded.
 The ship was sold to the Bethlehem Steel Company of Baltimore, on 16 January 1957 and was broken up a short time later.